Protection you can’t afford to not have.

 Why do I need personal insurance?

 Workplace related injury or illness may qualify you for workers compensation.
-Alternatively, you may be entitled to the disability pension through Centrelink.
-Which would provide some assistance but probably wouldn’t be enough.
+Alternatively, you may be entitled to the disability pension through Centrelink, which may provide some assistance but the application process is lengthy and the monetary benefit will be minimal.

 The leading causes for personal insurance claims include cancer, musculoskeletal disorders, heart disease, mental illness and accidents.
 While the ‘what if’ is something no-one wants to think about, the reality is that it does happen.
 Not planning for it could add financial stress and anxiety to an already unfortunate situation.